Last reviewed 25 September 2020

 Payments made to furloughed employees will be subject to PAYE and National Insurance contributions.

 You remain liable for National Insurance contributions and minimum automatic enrolment employer pension contributions on behalf of your furloughed employees.
-However, the Government will cover, in addition to the 80% of staff wages, National Insurance contributions associated with that (capped) payment, plus minimum automatic enrolment employer pension contributions in respect of that (capped) payment.
+However, the Government cover, in addition to the 80% of staff wages, National Insurance contributions associated with that (capped) payment, plus minimum automatic enrolment employer pension contributions in respect of that (capped) payment until the end of July 2020.
+Liability for these elements has now passed back to employers from the start of August 2020.

 Applying for the Government grant